ToF-/BowlingScoreForth/design.md

 ###2 determine the quality of the roll, depending on the last roll played

-If last roll is -1, the last roll was ending a frame
+If the last roll was ending a frame (second roll, or strike) then that value should be -1.

-If last roll is different, the last roll should be add to this roll.
+If last roll is not -1, then we are in a frame, and the last roll should be added to this roll.

     Last Roll Roll Quality